evncosta/100-Days-of-Code/Day 2/README.md

 A practical Python application that calculates how much each person should pay when splitting a bill with a tip included.
 This project was completed as part of **Day 2** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 2: Understanding Data Types and How to Manipulate Strings** in the 100 Days of Code curriculum.
+It builds on fundamental programming concepts while introducing mathematical operations and more complex data handling.

 ## 🎯 Project Overview

 The Tip Calculator is a useful Python tool that: